wangziqi2013/wangziqi2013.github.io/_posts/2020-08-07-cooperative-cache-scrubbing.markdown

 instructions be provided to hardware as a "hint" of object life cycles.
 In this model, software conveys the status of objects by marking the corresponding cache lines, and hardware cooperatively evicts or fills the line.

+Four special instructions are proposed in this paper: clinvalidate, clundirty, clclean, and clzeroX.
+All four instructions are implemented at the LLC level of a multi-processor, and are integrated with the widely used MESI coherence protocol with only minor modification.
+We next discuss each of the four instructions and their implementations.